By: Thomas Young

 Talk to your website visitors to confirm their needs and take time to conduct user testing.
 This can be done cheaply and effectively on the website UserTesting.com.
 Ultimately, it is hard to meet user needs unless you analyze visitor data, talk to website users and conduct user testing.
 Remove the guess work and do the research.

 Internet users are online for convenience.
 They are drawn to easy-to-use websites that meet their very specific needs.
-Meeting those needs are key objectives of your web marketing strategy and will be at the core of your success online.
+Meeting those needs are key objectives of your strategic digital marketing strategy and will be at the core of your success online.

 - Summarize what your company does well into a tagline of eight to twelve words and three or four bullet points.